microsoft/hands-on-lab-github-copilot/docs/workshop.md

 The list of stock symbols created by GitHub Copilot looks like the following.

 ![Java Coding Sample 1](assets/java-implementation-sample1.png)

+Don't hesitate to look at the different suggestions and choose the one that best fits your needs using the `Crtl + Enter` command.

 Similarly, if you want to create sample data for male names, GitHub Copilot can generate a list of sample male names for you.